reycursion/WindowsSG/Lesson4_LogonProcess.md

 We will use the service "XboxNetApiSvc".
 To gather information on this specific service I can do: get-service XboxNetApiSvc

-From here I can pipe and use `select` or `select-object` to see specifically, the name, startup type, and status: get-service XboxNetApiSvc | select name, StartType, status
+From here I can pipe and use `select` or `select-object` to see specifically, the name, startup type, and status properties: get-service XboxNetApiSvc | select name, StartType, status

 The current startup type for this service is Manual and the status is Stopped.
 Let's change that.